top of page

 • Critical Incident Stress Management (CISM)

-In addition to my private practice, I am an active member of the Sierra Nevada CISM Team, which informs my clinical perspective on crisis response, peer support, and post-incident recovery.
+In addition to my private practice, I am an active volunteer member of the Sierra Nevada CISM Team, which informs my clinical perspective on crisis response, peer support, and post-incident recovery.
 This involvement allows me to approach therapy with both clinical rigor and real-world awareness of critical incident impact.

 Areas of Focus

-First responders and high-stress professionals may seek therapy for a variety of concerns, including:
+High-stress professionals may seek therapy for a variety of concerns, including:

 • Exposure to critical incidents or cumulative trauma